 Cheapest Way to Ship Pottery & Ceramics

 Extremely fragile, pottery and ceramics demand meticulous packaging and shipping insurance.
+The carrier rate you pay matters just as much as the bubble wrap.

 Shipping Options for Pottery & Ceramics